iamteedoh/compSetup/README.md

 ## License

-This project is provided under the MIT License.
-See `LICENSE`.
+This project is provided under the GNU General Public License v3.0.
+See [LICENSE](LICENSE).